-4. MODELING DETECTOR CORRELATIONS
+IV.
+MODELING DETECTOR CORRELATIONS

-In this section we introduce the "pair-lag" correlation and derive a physically-motivated model for the time-evolving statistics of three-dimensional atmospheric emission relative to the array.
-In particular, this model allows for comparison of ERA5 and MERRA-2 data with ACT data by taking the structure function presented in Equation 22 literally, and approximating the atmosphere as a discrete set of layers.
+In this section we introduce the "pair-lag" correlation and derive a physically motivated model for the timeevolving statistics of three-dimensional atmospheric emission relative to the array.
+In particular, this model allows for comparison of ERA5 and MERRA-2 data with ACT data by taking the structure function presented in Eq.
+(22)